AlexanderMcNicholl/Pipe-line/README.md

  This will alert the data that is returned from the command, which is just the time.

 # Examples
-In the included example document you can see the ```executeCommand( command, outElement, inputs = null );``` command being used with an interative client and server side command line, as shown below.
+In the included example document you can see the ```executeCommand( command, outElement = null, inputs = null, exec_function = null );``` command being used with an interative client and server side command line, as shown below.
 ![example](res/example.PNG)
 The usage of Pipe-Line is not limited to creating interactive command lines, Pipe-line will be able to execute scripts and files in other programming languages, this could be used to create and online IDE or just adding  universal support for all languages to your website (running code from languages such a Java or Python).
 For example, say you had the following Java code: